eldridgea/eldrid.ge/content/portfolio.md

 +++
 draft = false
-description = "A portfolio of ksome of my work."
+description = "A portfolio of some of my work."
 +++

 <center><h1>Portfolio</h1></center>